jayepraveen999/lastbite/README.md

 This project is licensed under the MIT License.

-## 👥 Authors

-- **Jayendra Chorapalli** - Initial work

-## 🙏 Acknowledgments

-- Inspired by the food sharing community in Munich
-- Built with ❤️ to reduce food waste and help those in need

 ## 📞 Support

 For support, email jayepraveen999@gmail.com or open an issue in the GitHub repository.